solomon-211/healthhub-medical-finder/README.md

 │   - No Secrets  │
 └─────────────────┘
 ```
 ## 3. Features

 ### Core Functionality
 - Global Medical facilities in the interests of the user (hospitals, clinics, pharmacies, dental centers, optical facilities)
 - Distance-based filtering (1-100km radius)
-- User friendly and interactive map with leaflet and street view integration
+- User-friendly and interactive map with leaflet and street view integration
-- Appointment booking schedules on user preferable time and date
+- Appointment booking schedules on the user's preferred time and date
-- Favorite management system with interactive button for returning to the dashboard
+- Favorite management system with an interactive button for returning to the dashboard
-- Search and recent history and intelligent caching support by clear filter and clear all the recent search history
+- Search and recent history, and intelligent caching support by clear filter and clear all the recent search history
-- Responsive design applicable in mobile phones, tablets, and laptop
+- Responsive design applicable to mobile phones, tablets, and laptops

 ### Technical Features

 **Search & Discovery**
 - Multi-API integration (Google Places API + OpenStreetMap fallback)
 - Intelligent geolocation with reverse geocoding
-- Explore through results by using search button without new API calls
+- Explore through results by using the search button without new API calls
-- Real time results scenarios with immediate distance calculations
+- Real-time results scenarios with immediate distance calculations
-- User friendly filtering through various options; rating, and alphabetical order and real world application rating that have access to the main rating source
+- User-friendly filtering through various options; rating, alphabetical order, and real real-world application rating that has access to the main rating source

 **Performance & Reliability**
 - Intelligent caching (10-minute system reducing API calls by 90%)